The Great Work Guild Agency Directory is Live! Explore it →

 What makes it stand out:

 If you’re serious about using Claude Code as part of your daily workflow, Crystl.dev is the terminal to beat.
-It’s free and It removes the friction that other terminals introduce when dealing with AI-generated output.
+It’s free and removes the friction that other terminals introduce when dealing with AI-generated output.

 2. iTerm2